bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 Note: Type system wars in the comments will not make it through moderation.

+* Pharo: Dynamic & strong typing.
+No implicit conversions between types.

 ### Solid, high performance, implementation

 Why are we all using slow and unreliable implementations?
 It makes me really sad.

 I mean, I do know the answer, it’s because writing a concurrent garbage collector and a high performance compiler is hard and reusing language-specific VMs mostly works but has its own set of problems.

+  * Pharo: ?

+Basically I want garbage collections and threading to just work,

+  * Pharo: ?

-Basically I want garbage collections and threading to just work, and I want to be able to write code that looks as if it should be reasonably low level and have it not produce something that’s hundreds of times slower than the equivalent C. If you can compile high level abstractions down to low level code, that’s great too.
+and I want to be able to write code that looks as if it should be reasonably low level and have it not produce something that’s hundreds of times slower than the equivalent C. If you can compile high level abstractions down to low level code, that’s great too.

+  * Pharo: ?
 Yes I know that low level concurrency is passé and we’re all doing message passing now.
 A good message passing API on top of the concurrency primitives would be great, but I want the primitives too.

 ### Rich standard library